diegojojoayandun/diegojojoayandun/README.md

 }
 ```

-Full stack software developer, I'ḿ a enthusiastic lover of tech and programming, with good Kkowledge in DevOps, I'm continously searching to improve my abilities and skills.
-Love what I do, Always open to work.
-Between 2007 - 2009 was member, moderator and collaborator for many programming websites like www.elhacker.net, www.gedzac.com, www.hackhound.org all of them about malware and security programming.
+Full stack software developer, I'ḿ enthusiastic, in love with tech and programming, and have good knowledge of DevOps, I'm continuously searching to improve my abilities and skills.
+I love what I do, Always open to work.

 ---
 ### Languages and Tools